Gurbachan Singh

-Gurbachan Singh (10 December 1930 – 24 April 1980) was the third guru of the Sant Nirankari sect, considered to be heterodox by mainstream Sikhs.
+Gurbachan Singh (10 December 1930 – 24 April 1980) was the third satguru of the Sant Nirankari mission, considered to be heterodox by mainstream Sikhs.
 He was born in Peshawar (modern-day Pakistan).
-He was declared next Baba by his father and predecessor Baba Avtar Singh in 1962.
+He was declared next Satguru by his father and predecessor Baba Avtar Singh in 1962.
 He was assassinated in 1980 following a clash with Sikh fundamentalists.

 Early life

 Gurbachan Singh was born to Avtar Singh and his wife Budhwanti.
 He completed his middle school education in Peshawar, and then matriculated from the Khalsa School in Rawalpindi.
 He had to abandon his higher studies due to the violence during the partition of India in 1947.
 He married Kulwant Kaur, the daughter of Bhai Manna Singh, 22 April 1947.

 In 1947, the Singh family migrated from the present-day Pakistan to present-day India.
 Gurbachan Singh established an auto parts business, first in Jalandhar and then in Delhi.
 Later, he started taking interest in the congregations of his father.

-Gurbachan Singh was declared as the Baba by his father on 3 December 1962 at Paharganj in Delhi.
+Gurbachan Singh was declared as the next satguru by his father on 3 December 1962 at Paharganj in Delhi.
 At the two conferences of the mission in Mussoorie (1965 and 1973), he made important changes to the organisation and established a code of conduct.
-He started becoming power hungry and greedy and started putting his feet on Guru Granth Sahibs and calling the Sikh Gurus his slaves in heaven.